Monomial stability of Frobenius images: Applications to -diagonal coinvariant algebras

-\end{prop} We study the cases $r=1,2$ through the monomial expansions and use Proposition \ref{coinvWeight} to get stable ranges without needing to compute stability-degree as done in \cite{FI-module}.
-We will also get a refinement of Proposition \ref{coinvFarbRange} in the case $r=2$.
+This stable range as well as other types of ``stable ranges'' not mentioned in this paper are studied in greater depth for the $r$-diagonal coinvariant algebras in \cite{bahran}.
+We study the cases $r=1,2$ through the monomial expansions and use Proposition \ref{coinvWeight} to get stable ranges without needing to compute stability-degree as done in \cite{FI-module}.
+We also get a refinement of Proposition \ref{coinvFarbRange} in the case $r=2$.